xjin-splunk/ts-tutorial/README.md

 $ npm run build
 ```

-This should translate the TypeScript program we just wrote into a `.js` file in `lib/main.js` and merge all dependencies in a single JavaScript file in `dist/index.js`.
+This should translate the TypeScript program we just wrote to a `.js` file at `lib/main.js` and merge all dependencies to a single JavaScript file at `dist/index.js`.

 Then, run the actual Javascript program at `dist/index.js` using nodeJS:
 ```